SharePoint/sp-dev-docs/docs/schema/tab-element-commanduidefinitiontype-complextypeapphostwebfeatures.md

-description: Describes Tab element (CommandUIDefinitionType complexType) and provides information elements and attributes. ms.audience: Developer ms.topic: reference ms.prod: sharepoint ms.localizationpriority: medium ms.assetid: d787785a-24f8-f183-56ad-3ec39dc01334
+description: Describes Tab element (CommandUIDefinitionType complexType) and provides information elements and attributes. ms.audience: Developer ms.topic: reference ms.localizationpriority: medium ms.assetid: d787785a-24f8-f183-56ad-3ec39dc01334
 ---

 # Tab element (CommandUIDefinitionType complexType)

 (AppHostWebFeatures)

 > [!NOTE]
 > The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.

 ## Element information